Opentact API Reference Sheet

 are equivalent.

-To filter using string data use starts_with
+To filter using string data use starts_with, ends_with or contains:

 Requests to any API endpoint should be in the JSON format, with rare exceptions made for allowing other request types when needed (such as for file uploads).